 The Monday ride leaves from Parvilla Cycles and rolls through 23 miles of Owensville and Harwood back roads.
 It is ridden at several paces but the focus is on recovery and enjoyment.
 There are a few hills on the ride and a few bail outs to shorten it.
 This ride is open to everyone and can split quickly within the first 5 miles.
 There are a couple of places where the group stops and regroups but these are short.

-Tues/Thurs Davidsonville (“Dville”) Group Ride
+Tuesday Davidsonville (“Dville”) Group Ride

 Time: 6:00 pm April through mid-October

 The start finish is at the Davidsonville Park and Ride at the intersection of Rt.
 50 and 424.
 The Tuesday/Thursday is a very fast paced 34 mile training ride most often done at race pace and averages 21-25 mph.
 Often there is very little warmup and the group often splits within the first 5 miles on Harwood Rd.
 There are several “short cuts” for riders that get dropped and want to rejoin the group.
 Expect many attacks and breakaway attempts during the ride.
 There is often a smaller group on Thursdays that does the same ride.
 Once the daylight starts to wane in September, we cut the off the Polling House loop, then move the start to 5:30 and then to 5 until the end of daylight savings time.

 Sunday BWI-Ellicott City Ride